 The Power of Prayer

 My prayers were mainly directed towards my divine mother, who Belsebuub describes as playing an important role in the removal of lower inner states.
-I appealed to her in the way Belsebuub suggests, observing the various inner states within me and persisting in asking my divine mother for her help to remove them.
+I appealed to her by observing the various inner states within me and persisting in asking my divine mother for her help to remove them.
 I supplemented these specific prayers with my own personal prayers for assistance, directed not only towards my divine mother, but also my divine father and other divine beings who I felt could help.

 As well as prayer, which I found to be vital, I participated in other spiritual activities and practices recommended by Belsebuub.
 I found that practicing spiritual exercises with a group could give me a temporary lift from lower emotions and so made efforts to join friends either online, or in person to practice various techniques, such as mantras, meditation, or simple concentration exercises.

 Moreover, I made an attempt to help others spiritually, as I knew that I would also benefit from these activities in the longer term.
 At the time, my level of activity in helping others in this way had diminished somewhat, compared with the peak of my efforts in previous years.
-But I tried to join in where I could, for example by supporting activities on Belsebuub’s website, or other related projects.
+But I tried to join in where I could.

 I found that despite some initial resistance, once I started these activities, a momentum built and my inner state was boosted as a result.
-Gradually, further opportunities to spiritually help others opened up and I was happy to help in some new ways, such as with research.
+Gradually, further opportunities to spiritually help others opened up and I was happy to help in some new ways.

 The help I received in return seemed to come in various forms.
 I continued to receive a sense of being uplifted simply by having contact with like-minded people and being involved in spiritual projects and activities.
 But as well as this, I also found that practical help in my everyday life also came back to me, sometimes in unexpected but very welcome ways.